bingyingchu/Hey-Attention-Memory-Game/README.md

 https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]
+The challenge I had was that sometimes I was not able to hear the sound played by my computer.
+I discovered the following might be the reasons:
+1) the setting of my browser's autoplay policy stopped it;
+2)I was not consistent with my coding style in the JavaScript file(missing a bracket or a semicolon caused the crash).
+The way I overcome it was to debug with the development tools and I found and fixed all the bugs.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I enjoyed this project and have learned a lot about the development process.
+My questions about web development

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-If I had more time working on the project, I would like 1)the computer to create a random sequence each time the user clicks on the start button, instead of following the settled existing pattern.
+If I had more time on the project, I would like:
+1)the computer to create a random sequence each time the user clicks on the start button, instead of following the settled existing pattern;
-2)I might also try to stop the user to play with the button until the user hits the start button.
+2)to stop the user playing with the buttons until the user hits the start button;
+3)to set a timer calculating the time the user spends on winning the game.